-The WDNR requires regulated sources to monitor, keep records, and submit reports, dependant on applicable requirements and type of permit issued.
-Frequency and requirements for review are incorporated as part of Wis.
+The WDNR requires regulated sources to monitor, keep records, and submit reports dependent on applicable requirements and the type of permit issued.
+Frequency and requirements for review are incorporated as part of chs.
+NR 438 and 439, Wis.
 Adm.
-Codes NR 438 and 439.
+Code.
 Emission reports are submitted to meet requirements in our emission statement SIP.
-Wisconsin has one net-based monitoring, reporting, permits and compliance database that substantially strengthens the integrity of each of its component units.
+Wisconsin has a web-based monitoring, reporting, permits and compliance database called the Wisconsin Air Resource Program (WARP) that substantially strengthens the integrity of each of its component units.
 Basic authority for this effort is provided in s.
 285.65, Wis.
 Stats.
 Public inspection of reports is available under Wisconsin's open records law contained in s.
 19.35, Wis.
 Stats.